sgrinko/ansible-role-mamonsu/README.en.md

 ## Role Variables
 `mamonsu_install` - true if need install mamonsu

+`mamonsu_service_user` - user under which you want to start the service.
+For example a custom postgres may be required when using some plugins

 `mamonsu_zabbix_server_ip` - IP zabbix server.
 Example: zabbix.server.ru

 `proxy_env` - use proxy server to download mamonsu packages (if required).